-The Company applies the new standard IFRS 16 Leases as of 1 January 2019.
-This entails that the Company recognises right-of-use assets for material leases that are in the scope of the standard.
+The Company recognises right-of-use assets for material leases that are in the scope of the standard IFRS16 Leases.
 The Company applies a company-specific materiality assessment that includes, but is not limited to, the two exemptions specified in the standard.
 The acquisition cost corresponds to an amount equivalent to lease liabilities, discounted using an incremental borrowing rate.